dg9vh/MMDVMHost-Dashboard/linux-step-by-step.md

 	>sudo cp -R /home/pi/MMDVMHost-Dashboard/* /var/www/

-9. To make sure the dashboard is served instead of the default "index.html", change into the webroot /var/www/html respectively /var/www and remove that file:
+9. To make sure the dashboard is served instead of the default "index.html", cd into the webroot /var/www/html respectively /var/www and remove that file:

 	>sudo rm index.html